dmulyalin/picle/docs/api_reference.md

 - ``outputter`` - function to output results, by default results written to stdout, Field's ``outputter`` overrides PicleConfig's ``outputter``
 - ``outputter_kwargs`` - dictionary containing any additional argument to use with outputter
+- ``multline`` - True/False, indicates if multi line input mode is enabled for this field

 ### Field processors